 - Fill your grow box where you want it: Even though some boxes come with wheels, they can be tough to move and are very heavy once they are filled with soil and water, so figure out where you want the box to live before you fill it with heavy soil.

 - Easy access for watering: Make sure to place your box where you can easily add water, preferably where a hose can reach it.
 Also, the Earthbox comes with an overflow hole, which is the only way to tell if your reservoir is full.
 Make sure you can see the hole when water is coming out so you will know when you can stop watering.

-- Choose a well protected spot - A grow box that is full of enormous, sprawling tomato plants, though hugely heavy, can also be tippy and can blow over in a stiff wind (trust me, I've had it happen more than once).
+- Choose a well-protected spot: A grow box that is full of enormous, sprawling tomato plants, though hugely heavy, can also be tippy and can blow over in a stiff wind.

 - Follow feeding directions carefully: If you don't follow directions and skimp on the advised fertilizer requirements when planting your box, you won't have healthy plants.
 For the grow boxes I've used, you add a slow-release fertilizer at the beginning of the season.

 - If you get blossom end rot: One of the few problems I've had with grow boxes is an occasional bout of blossom end rot.
 To prevent this, Earthbox suggests adding a cup of dolomite or lime to the top your potting soil.
 If your fruit still gets blossom end rot, (which you can identify by black spots on the bottom of your vegetables), according to the Earthbox instructions, you can solve this problem by mixing 1/4 cup of lime with one gallon of water and adding it to the reservoir.
 Do this only once.